yaskevich/epigraphy/README.md

 In `docker-update` folder dockerfile and script are provided which allow to build Docker image avoiding manual cloning this repository.
 But to work properly this Docker configuration requires Github Deploy keys, Google Web Token and authentication login/password pair  (as [env](https://www.npmjs.com/package/dotenv) file or as shell environment variables).

-Credentials **are not stored** in git for security reasons.
+Credentials **are not stored** in git, for security reasons.
 One has to provide them (place into the directory where Docker scripts are to be executed).

-[Seprate repository](https://github.com/yaskevich/epidata/) for static files is a temporary stub, as soon as those files are also could be updated.
+[Separate repository](https://github.com/yaskevich/epidata/) for static files is a temporary stub, as soon as those files are also could be updated.
 WebDAV/FTP or similar infrastructure should be provided to users and appropriate directories are to be mapped into directory space accessible by frontend web-server.